comacrae/csgo_postgresql/README.md

 # csgo_postgresql
-A database with analytical queries for professional players/teams of the video game Counter-Strike: Global Offensive.
-Contains interesting queries such as:
+A normalized database/ETL pipeline built from CSV files for performance data of professional players/teams playing Counter-Strike: Global Offensive.
+Also contains interesting queries/views answering questions such as:

 ## Is there a correlation between number of teams in a country and overall maps played by a country?